Dialogue Discourse-Aware Graph Model and Data Augmentation for Meeting Summarization: Experiments

 \subsection{Human Evaluation}

-To further assess the quality of the generated summaries, we conduct a human evaluation study comparing summaries generated by our model and baselines.
-We choose three metrics: \textbf{fluency} (Flu: no grammatical problems), \textbf{relevance} (Rel: consistent with the original input), \textbf{informativeness} (Info: preserves the meaning expressed in the ground-truth).
-We hired six graduates who passed intermediate English test (CET-6) and are familiar with summarization tasks to perform the human evaluation.
+To further assess the quality of the generated summaries, we conduct a human evaluation study.
+We choose two metrics: \textbf{relevance} (consistent with the original input) and \textbf{informativeness} (preserves the meaning expressed in the ground-truth).
+We hired five graduates to perform the human evaluation.
 They were asked to rate each summary on a scale of 1 (worst) to 5 (best) for each metric.
 The results are shown in Table \ref{tab:he}.

-Our model increases the performance on automatic evaluation metrics entails better human evaluation scores. we can see that our method achieves higher scores in all three evaluation metrics compared with other baselines.
-We can see that DDA-GCN has a significant improvement in informativeness which indicates pre-training can help our model select more key information.
-However, DDA-GCN (w/o Pre-train) scored better than DDA-GCN on fluency.
-We argue that due to the difference between pseudo summary and the ground truth summary, pre-training may have some impact on the language model on the decoder side.
-Ground truth is still obtained significant high scores compare with model generated summaries indicating the challenge of this task.